-Recovery Fee 2024-1 would similarly allow FINRA substantially to recover costs related to CAT Fee 2024-1 from member CAT Executing Brokers in a fair and reasonable manner, as contemplated by the Exchange Act and consistent with the CAT Funding Model Approval Order.
-Proposed Prospective CAT Cost Recovery Fee 2024-1 would be charged to member CAT Executing Brokers in support of the maintenance of a consolidated audit trail for regulatory purposes.
+reasonable, equitably allocated and not unfairly discriminatory.
+Prospective CAT Cost Recovery Fee 2025-2 would similarly allow FINRA to recover costs related to CAT Fee 2025-2 from member CAT Executing Brokers in a fair and reasonable manner, as contemplated by the Exchange Act and consistent with the CAT Funding Model Approval Order.
+Proposed Prospective CAT Cost Recovery Fee 2025-2 would be charged to member CAT Executing Brokers in support of the maintenance of a consolidated audit trail for regulatory purposes.
 The proposed fees, therefore, are consistent with the Commission's view that regulatory fees be used for regulatory purposes.
-The proposed fees would not cover FINRA services unrelated to the CAT and would not result in any surplus to FINRA.39 Accordingly, FINRA believes that the proposed fees are reasonable, equitable and not unfairly discriminatory.
-The reasonableness of Prospective CAT Cost Recovery Fee 2024-1 and its consistency with the Exchange Act likewise is grounded in the facts described above and detailed in File No. SR-FINRA-2024-011.
-Specifically, the reasonably budgeted expenses that compose the portion of Budgeted CAT Costs 2024-1 sought substantially to be recovered through Prospective CAT Cost Recovery Fee 2024-1 were recognized by the SEC as appropriate for recovery pursuant to the formula approved in the CAT Funding Model (i.e., technology, legal, consulting, insurance, professional administration, and public relations costs).
-FINRA has determined that these costs, which are described in detail in File No. SR-FINRA-2024-011, are reasonable and it is appropriate that FINRA substantially recover its designated portion of such costs through Prospective CAT Cost Recovery Fee 2024-1.
-FINRA also has determined that See supra note 31 and accompanying text.

-Prospective CAT Cost Recovery Fee 2024-1 provides for the equitable allocation of fees among FINRA members and is not unfairly discriminatory, as discussed herein.
-Prospective CAT Cost Recovery Fee 2024-1 is designed to allow FINRA to substantially recover its designated portion of Budgeted CAT Costs 2024-1, consistent with the Exchange Act and the CAT Funding Model Approval Order.
-40 In approving the CAT Funding Model, the Commission noted FINRA's request that it acknowledge "FINRA's need and ability to cover CAT costs that are not recovered through contractual arrangements through member fee increases, so as not to jeopardize FINRA's ability to carry out its critical regulatory mission."
-41 The Commission also recognized that "the Exchange Act expressly contemplates the ability of the Participants to recoup their costs to fulfill their statutory obligations under the Exchange Act."
-42 The Commission further noted FINRA's statement "that it would file a rule change to increase its member fees with the filing of any proposed rule change to effectuate the Funding Model."
-43 The instant proposed rule change to adopt Prospective CAT Cost Recovery Fee 2024-1 represents such a fee with respect to Budgeted CAT Costs 2024-1.
-Without a mechanism to recover its CAT costs, FINRA, which is unique among the Participants as a not-for-profit, national securities association, would not be able to effectively sustain its regulatory mission.44 Thus, consistent with the cost allocation See supra note 16 and note 31 and accompanying text.
+The proposed fees would not cover FINRA costs unrelated to the CAT.
+Accordingly, FINRA believes that the proposed fees are reasonable, equitable and not unfairly discriminatory.
+The reasonableness of Prospective CAT Cost Recovery Fee 2025-2 and its consistency with the Exchange Act likewise is grounded in the facts described above and detailed in File No. SR-FINRA-2025-009.
+Specifically, the reasonably budgeted expenses that compose the portion of Budgeted CAT Costs 2025-2 sought to be recovered through Prospective CAT Cost Recovery Fee 2025-2 were recognized by the SEC as appropriate for recovery pursuant to the formula approved in the CAT Funding Model (i.e., technology, legal, consulting, insurance, professional administration, and public relations costs).
+FINRA has determined that these costs, which are described in detail in File No. SR-FINRA-2025-009, are reasonable and it is appropriate that FINRA recover its designated portion of such costs through Prospective CAT Cost Recovery Fee 2025-2.
+FINRA also has determined that Prospective CAT Cost Recovery Fee 2025-2 provides for the equitable allocation of fees among FINRA members and is not unfairly discriminatory, as discussed herein.
+Prospective CAT Cost Recovery Fee 2025-2 is designed to allow FINRA to recover its designated portion of Budgeted CAT Costs 2025-2, consistent with the Exchange Act and the CAT Funding Model Approval Order.37 In approving the CAT Funding Model, the Commission noted FINRA's request that it acknowledge "FINRA's need and ability to cover CAT costs that are not recovered through contractual arrangements through member fee increases, so as not to jeopardize FINRA's ability to carry out its critical regulatory mission."38 The Commission also recognized that "the Exchange Act expressly contemplates the ability of the Participants to recoup their costs to fulfill their statutory obligations under the Exchange Act."39 The Commission further noted FINRA's statement "that it would file a rule change to increase its member fees with the filing of any proposed rule change to effectuate the Funding Model."40 The instant proposed rule change to adopt Prospective CAT Cost Recovery Fee 2025-2 represents such a fee with respect to Budgeted CAT Costs 2025-2.41 Without a mechanism to recover its CAT costs, FINRA, which is unique among the Participants as a not-for-profit, national securities association, would not be able to See supra note 17.